fcra

 Take another look at your initial dispute letter.
 Did you clearly identify the account that is wrong?
 Did you explain the mistake in enough detail?
 Did you send documents that show the error?
 If not, consider sending a second dispute letter with a clearer explanation or stronger supporting documentation.

 Don’t just send the same dispute letter a second time.
-CRAs can properly refuse to investigate a dispute if it is substantially the same as a previous dispute, or if it provides no new information.
+CRAs can properly refuse to investigate a dispute if it’s substantially the same as a previous dispute, or if it provides no new information.

 Step 3: Dispute with the Furnisher (the Company That Reported the Error)

-You can also send a written dispute directly to the creditor or company that reported the inaccurate information (called the "furnisher").
+You can also send a written dispute directly to the company that reported the inaccurate information.
+They are called the “furnisher” and include banks, lenders, credit card companies, and debt collectors.
 Include a clear explanation of the error and all supporting documentation.

 Important: only do this if you’ve already disputed to the Credit Bureaus (Experian, Equifax, TransUnion, etc) and they’ve failed to fix the error.
 Direct disputes to furnishers are typically not governed by the Fair Credit Reporting Act and you don’t have any meaningful recourse if the furnisher ignores your dispute.